FERARMAO/Hackintosh-Catalina-Dell-5570/README.md

 - battery managment
 - HDMI (Video and sound)

 Note : Sound on headphones is also working, please follow 'Headphones sound fix' down below.

-Note 2: To HDMI work perfectly, it is necessary:
-- Go to Clover Configurator, go to Mount EFI and mount the your EFI partition;
-- Open the partition and open the file: /EFI/CLOVER/config.plist
-- In Clover, open Boot tab and in Boot Arguments panel, click with right mouse and add option:

-`WhateverGreen/agdpmod=vit9696`
-- Save the alterations, restart your computer and check if worked.

 What is not working :
 - sleep/wake (works after BIOS editing)